cognifog-eu/iot-edge-gw/README.md

 journalctl | grep wifi
 ```

+Lastly, it is possible to list the connected devices to the WiFi Access Point by executing:

+`sudo arp | sort` and looking for those IP addresses connected to the wlan0 interface.

 (Further information on the **A.2.
 Optional: Configuring a Raspberry Pi as a WiFi Access Point** step can be found in the following links: https://raspberrytips.com/access-point-setup-raspberry-pi/ and https://www.baeldung.com/linux/nmcli-wap-sharing-internet)

+(For more advanced tools to list the connected devices on a WiFi Access Point, check https://www.baeldung.com/linux/list-devices-wireless-access-point)

 ## B. K3S installation
 The first thing to do is to update and upgrade your Raspberry: